Clausen

 Keep high-acid content newsprint clippings out of books.
 Acid migrates from the newsprint to the surrounding paper, causing stains and deterioration.
 This applies to any acidic paper.
 An alternative would be placing articles in a baggy or zip-lock bag, if you absolutely need to keep them with the book.

-Protect your dust jackets
+Protect your

-with archival dust jacket covers (Duralar, Mylar, Brodart, etc.) and
+dust jackets with archival dust jacket covers (Duralar,

-don’t clip the price off the inside flap.
+off the inside flap.
+Don’t use acetate-

-Don’t use acetate- it’s highly acidic, and it tears easily when
+it’s highly acidic, and it tears easily when folded/creased.
+Archival covers will not tear.

-Store most books standing
+Store most

-unshelve them by hooking the top of the spine with your finger.
-Some conservators don’t recommend book
+and don’t unshelve them by hooking the top of the

 Don’t stack your books one on top of the other.
 It won’t be long before the volumes on the bottom of the stack develop “cocked” or slanted spines.

-Learn how to case and
+Learn how to

-uncase books in slip-cases; It’s easy to damage a book’s textblock and binding
+case and uncase books in slip-cases; It’s easy to damage a book’s textblock and binding by improper casing.
+Come by our shop and I’ll show you how to do

-and I’ll show you how to do it the right way.
+it the right way.

 Books with heavy textblocks should be stored flat or with the textblock supported underneath by a piece of cardboard/foam board, cut to fit.
 The reason: heavy textblocks tear away from bindings in which the only thing holding them in place is the hinge.
 I've repaired dozen of old Bibles and dictionaries with this very problem.